-Patrick O’Carroll, head of Health Systems Strengthening and advisor to the A coordinated set of activities that targets resources to achieve a specific health goal or goals and is typically time-limited.
-The ability of a campaign to achieve specific objectives related to coverage, equity, efficiency and impact Coalition, was recently interviewed by Atlanta NBC affiliate WSB-TV about increasing The ease in reaching health services or health facilities in terms of location, time, and ease of approach. to COVID-19 vaccines.
+Patrick O’Carroll, head of Health Systems Strengthening and advisor to the Health Campaign Effectiveness Coalition, was recently interviewed by Atlanta NBC affiliate WSB-TV about increasing access to COVID-19 vaccines.
 The piece discussed the approval of the new Johnson & Johnson single-dose vaccine, which works differently than the vaccines produced by Moderna and Pfizer.

 O’Carroll discussed the new vaccine’s ability to level the playing field for people in rural or hard-to-reach areas.